Akil1265/gif/README.md

-# gif
+# gif_creater
-its my first mini project
+its my first mini project developed by python